Questions and Answers on the Individual Shared Responsibility Provision

 In many cases, yes, but it depends upon the exemption.
 If you are exempt because you are incarcerated or because you are not lawfully present in the United States, you are not eligible to enroll in a qualified health plan through the Marketplace and therefore cannot claim a premium tax credit for your own coverage.
 However, individuals with other types of exemptions may obtain coverage through the Marketplace and claim a premium tax credit if they otherwise qualify for the credit.

-The individual shared responsibility provision went into effect for 2014.
-You will not have to account for coverage or coverage exemptions or make a payment until you file your 2014 federal income tax return in 2015.
+Yes.
+You will account for coverage or coverage exemptions or make a payment when you file your federal tax return.
 Beginning with the 2015 calendar year, insurers and other coverage providers will be required to provide certain information to everyone they cover during the year.
-This information will help individuals demonstrate they had coverage during the calendar year.
-Individuals are not likely to receive this information from their coverage providers for the 2014 calendar year.
+This information, which may be reported on a Form 1095-A, 1095-B or 1095-C, will help individuals demonstrate they had coverage during the calendar year.
+See Health Care Information Forms Questions and Answers for more information about Form 1095-A, 1095-B or 1095-C.

 26. How do I report that I had coverage for each month of the year?